-Publishing in Context
+Publishing in context

 A major creative industry

 It’s also a global business which, partly due to the widespread use of the English language, and partly due to merger and acquisition activity, sends its books and products all over the world.

 Culture and education

 In 2009 the Literature Forum for Scotland, the predecessor to Literature Alliance Scotland (LAS), set out a strategic vision for literature in Scotland 2008-2018 in its report Literature Nation (see the LAS website).

 VAT on books

 Printed books and ebooks are zero rated in the UK.
 Ebooks have been zero rated since 1 May 2020.
 Certain non-printed book items – including audio books and CD-ROMs – are charged at the UK’s standard VAT rate of 20%.

 Sources of information about UK publishing and publishers

 For a recent profile of the UK publishing sector, see the Frontier Economics report for the PA: The contribution of the publishing industry to the UK economy (2017).

 The Publishers Association compiles an annual summary on the UK book industry and a summary is available on its website.
 It provides supply and demand data on the industry as well as number of titles, publishers and booksellers.

 The trade magazine is The Bookseller.

 As well as Publishing Scotland, there are several other publishing bodies in the UK: